 Selina: My mother warned me about getting into cars with strange men.

 [As Bane walks towards the edge of the roof, the Bat rises, and flies away.
-Bane's eyes follow it with a You Have Got to Be Kidding Me! look on his face.]
+Bane watches it with an utter look of disbelief in his eyes.]

 After landing, Selina hops out of the plane without fanfare.